 Unless you’ve been hibernating the last couple weeks, you would know that some folks on Reddit chatted about GameStop (GME), creating a buzz that sent this stock on a wild run.
 This lured in many young adults hoping for a big score, entering the market for the first time.
 Most lost.
 Many lost big time.
 Some bet it all… sold their cars, invested student loans, Christmas gift cash, savings accounts… everything, just to get in on what was perceived as a sure thing.
 Horror stories abound on what happened.
 Brokers, such as the famous (infamous?)
-Robinhood restricted trading and many investors were left holding the bag as regulators try to sort it all out.
+Robinhood restricted trading and many investors were left ‘holding the bag’ as regulators tried to sort it all out.
 By the way, the SEC charged Robinhood $65 million for deceiving customers… Google it for details.
-There’s a reason their commissions are zero, and it’s not necessarily good for you, the customer.
+There’s a reason their commissions are zero, and it is not necessarily good for you, the customer.

 ~ Cash out what you could and learn from this experience.
 What you have left, you have left.
 Take heed, you are on the right track with trading; you just took the wrong train.

 Pay attention, millennials … you are on to something.
 Just be patient and fish in the right pond.
-I’d love to introduce ourselves to you… let the others chase the scraps.
+I would love to introduce ourselves to you… let the others chase the scraps.